dib-lab/khmer/doc/dev/getting-started.rst

 #.
 Optional: create a virtual Python environment for khmer development

-   See the **Virtual Environments** heading in :doc:`intermediate` for more details on creating and using a virtual environment for development.
+   See the **Virtual Environments** heading in :doc:`guidelines-continued-dev` for more details on creating and using a virtual environment for development.
-   This is not strictly required but highly recommended.
+   This is not strictly required but highly recommended, especially if you plan to make continued contributions.

 #.
 Install Python dependencies